 The charts below show clearly the “kick”.

-This same “kick” can be seen on many of the roasting charts on line even with an over abundance of data and manipulation of heat and other roasting factors.
+This same “kick” can be seen on many of the roasting charts online even with an overabundance of data and manipulation of heat and other roasting factors.
 I can monitor my roasts by manually recording temperature by the minute and calculating ROR in my head.

 I roast only Kenyan AA and Ethiopia dry-process beans.
 I use a heat gun to provide the temperature and air.
-I use a router control to make minor adjustments of the heat and air during the roast, and l reduce or increase heat to create the roast profile, switching from high to low depending on how quickly the beans dry out.
+I use a router control to make minor adjustments to the heat and air during the roast, and l reduce or increase heat to create the roast profile, switching from high to low depending on how quickly the beans dry out.
 The profiles do not have a lot of variances, and this gives me consistent results.
 Roasting to the “Kick” gives me a way of knowing that I have roasted to my desired roast level, which I check and confirm by weight.

 The data above is the entry section of the New Minute Green Bean Logger template chart for the excel spreadsheet program.
 Temperature data is recorded manually during roasting and then entered into the spreadsheet for archive and analysis.
-Temperature is entered into the columns 1 to 4, and the ROR data is automatically calculated from the temperature data.
+Temperature is entered into columns 1 to 4, and the ROR data is automatically calculated from the temperature data.
 In this roast, batch 2 was pulled before the kick occurred.
 Batch 3 was pulled when the temperature reached 217 deg C when the kick was observed.
 An unchanging reduced heat gun setting was maintained from 2 minutes to the end of the roast.

 The Green Bean Logger is a free spreadsheet template, which I created, for Microsoft Excel.
 It is not free-standing.
 It is only a template, and a copy of Excel is needed to use the template.